-Culinary grade matcha is perfect for baking.
-Not only is it healthy and flavorful, but it adds a dramatic splash of green to baked goods without the use of artificial dyes.
+Culinary-grade matcha is perfect for baking.
+It is healthy and flavorful, but it also adds a dramatic splash of green to baked goods without the use of artificial dyes.
 Adding matcha powder to your next batch of treats will imbue them with an eye-catching grass green color derived from a natural, healthy source.

 Cupcakes are the perfect confectionary candidate for the vivid green of matcha powder.
-Just add two tablespoons of matcha green tea powder to your favorite vanilla cupcake recipe for every cup of milk or buttermilk.
-Don’t forget to sprinkle a little matcha powder onto your decadent frosting of choice.
+Add two tablespoons of matcha green tea powder to your favorite vanilla cupcake recipe for every cup of milk or buttermilk.
+Don’t forget to sprinkle a little matcha powder onto your decadent frosting of choice!

 Lassi is a traditional yogurt-based Indian beverage.
-A version of lassi with turmeric powder is a popular folk beverage all across India, but lassi with green tea also has devotees all over the world.
-Sip this mild, chilly beverage on a warm summer day and you’re sure to understand why.
+A version of lassi with turmeric powder is a popular folk beverage all across India, but lassi with green tea also has devotees worldwide.
+Sip this mild, chilly beverage on a warm summer day, and you’re sure to understand why.

-A few tablespoons of culinary grade matcha powder will blend well into any donut recipe, but you should also consider whipping up a sweet matcha glaze to get the full effect.
+A few tablespoons of culinary-grade matcha powder blends well into any donut recipe.
+But you should also consider whipping up a sweet matcha glaze to get the full effect.
 Our favorite matcha glaze recipe calls for half a cup of whole milk, two cups of powdered sugar, and two tablespoons of matcha powder.

 Boba tea is a popular treat throughout East and Southeast Asia.
-It’s also sometimes called “bubble tea”, a reference to the black tapioca pearls that rest at the bottom of the cup.
+It’s also sometimes called “bubble tea,” a reference to the black tapioca pearls that rest at the bottom of the cup.
 The classic black tapioca bubbles can be purchased at many Asian supermarkets.
 They’re also widely available online.
-(Here is a link to Amazon)
+(Here’s a link to Amazon)

 Just like all the best homemade popsicles, green tea popsicles are very simple to make.
-The recipe calls for two teaspoons of culinary grade matcha powder for every cup of milk.
-Sweeten the mixture to taste with agave nectar and freeze it for five hours in your favorite popsicle mold.
+The recipe calls for two teaspoons of culinary-grade matcha powder for every cup of milk.
+Sweeten the mixture to taste with agave nectar and freeze it in your favorite popsicle mold for five hours.

 Adding green tea to your favorite healthy smoothie is a simple way to give it added flavor and a little kick of caffeine.
-The taste of green tea pairs well with just about every fruit combination under the sun, but our personal favorite recipes bring together matcha powder, milk, and vanilla for a rich, refreshing flavor.
+The taste of green tea pairs well with just about every fruit combination under the sun.
+But our personal favorite recipes?
+They're the ones that bring together matcha powder, milk, and vanilla for a rich, refreshing flavor.

 You can adjust our simple vanilla variation with mint, citrus, or even a little protein powder if that’s your style.
 You can also mix a few teaspoons of matcha into your own go-to smoothie for an easy antioxidant upgrade.

 At our Green Tea Club Private Facebook Group, fellow matcha lovers share their favorite recipes.
-Here is a snapshots of one of them.
-Join our Private Facebook Group to participate in the future conversation, it is fun.
+Here is a snapshot of one of them.
+Join our Private Facebook Group to participate in future conversations.
+It's fun!
 Click here to join.